Activism for Resilience

 The Blackpool Activist Alliance

-For young people who face major challenges, taking part in community projects and social action may be even more successful than than traditional services in improving our mental health.
+For young people who face major challenges, taking part in community projects and social action may be even more successful than traditional services in improving our mental health.
 The Boingboing Foundation is therefore working to bring together young people and our allies in Blackpool to form an Activist Alliance; a collective looking to learn, teach, organise, campaign, fund and disrupt to make change big and small on the issues affecting us and our communities.

 So, what is activism?
 What you see and hear in the media might not always be the full picture.
 The Activist Alliance is currently working together in the following ways, it could be more your thing than you know: